dhoyle/splicedocs-jekyll/pages/DeveloperTutorials/Indexing/LargeIndex.md

 * [Specifying Split Keys in a File](#keyed)

 ### Specifying Split Keys with Automatic Sampling  {#sampled}
-The simplest way to use split key indexing is to allow Splice Machine to sample the data in your table and determine the splits based on statistical analysis of that data by specifying `SPLITKEYS AUTO` in your `CREATE INDEX` statement.
+The simplest way to use split key indexing is to allow Splice Machine to sample the data in your table and determine the splits based on statistical analysis of that data by specifying `AUTO SPLITKEYS` in your `CREATE INDEX` statement.
 For example:

 ```
 CREATE INDEX l_part_idx ON lineitem(